 This page is maintained by Prof. Steven Walton at the Dept. of Social Sciences of Michigan Technological University.
 It has been developed as a class project in the 100-strong annual course on Military History of the United States starting with the Fall 2015 class, and is one among many projects our department is undertaking on the geospatial history of Lake Superior and the wider upper Great Lakes basin.
 For more information, please contact Prof. Walton at sawalton[at]mtu.edu.

 A first step is this more controlled and bounded crowdsourced (in this case “class-sourced”) project to test the limits and administration difficulties of many user-authors and various platforms.
-Other examples of the genre that have done wonderful things include the myriad projects on HistoryPin, which is wonderfully flexible but not quite as crowdsourced as I wanted, and Mills of Northern Ireland, which did what I wanted but was solely-curated by an individual, which if it were to take off, I could not keep up with.
+Other examples of the genre that have done wonderful things include the myriad projects on HistoryPin (opens in a new window), which is wonderfully flexible but not quite as crowdsourced as I wanted, and Mills of Northern Ireland (opens in a new window), which did what I wanted but was solely-curated by an individual—if my vision were to take off, I could never keep up with it.

 We hope that you find this set of posts useful and informative.